PLAYER FROM YALE UNIVERSITY

 BGS PERSONALISED PROGRAMS.
-Testimonials: SPENCER LOVEJOY.
-YALE UNIVERSITY.
-New Haven (NEW YORK).
+Testimonials: PLAYER FROM YALE UNIVERSITY.
+New Haven (CONNECTICUT).

-Barcelona Global Squash was delighted to welcome Yale #1 and PSA WR #169 SPENCER LOVEJOY a few weeks ago for an intensive training program.
-Spencer is one of a small number of college players who is combining university studies with professional competition.
+Barcelona Global Squash was delighted to welcome a top player from Yale University a few weeks ago for an intensive training program.
+Hi is one of a small number of college players who is combining university studies with professional competition.

 We caught up with him after his stay in BGS and asked him the following questions:

 YOUR EXPERIENCE IN BGS.

 BGS: You’ve recently returned to the US after a 4 week intensive training program in Barcelona Global Squash working with Head Coach Victor Montserrat and Head Fitness, Strength & Conditioning Coach Bet Consegal; how would you summarise your experience there?